The AI-Native Company Blueprint

 "Every company in the world today needs to have an OpenClaw strategy, an agentic system strategy.
 This is the new computer.
 This is as big of a deal as HTML, as big of a deal as Linux." — Jensen Huang, NVIDIA CEO, GTC 2026 (March 17, 2026)

 The document is organized in two parts.
 Part I establishes the foundational principles — tool-agnostic and durable.
-Part II presents one opinionated implementation of those principles, with specific technology choices and design decisions.
-The principles stand on their own; the implementation is one way to realize them.
+Part II walks through one opinionated implementation of those principles, based on a hypothetical small-to-medium business whose characteristics — a small team, linear trust hierarchy, modest infrastructure — inform specific technology choices and design decisions.
+The principles stand on their own; the implementation is one example of how to realize them for a company with these properties.

 We then explore how this operating model maps elegantly onto the architecture of an operating system — a more conceptual section that can inform how we think about building and evolving AI-native organizations.